 Every year, the top fitness brands come out with new models of home gyms.
 With that in mind, here’s our look at some of the best all-in-one gym machines 2017.

 Just as in 2016, these leading brands – Bowflex, Marcy, Weider – have this year’s top options for all-in-one home workout machines.
-The key, though, is being able to figure out not just the best brand of workout machine, but also the make and model that is best able to give you a complete workout based on your goals and overall fitness level.
+The key, though, is being able to figure out not just the best brand of workout machine, but also the make and model of the best all-in-one gym machine able to give you a complete workout based on your goals and overall fitness level.

 - 1 The Best All-in-One Gym Machines 2017.